droglenc/NCNRS349/modules/CEX/SizeStructure1_CEX1.md

 Prior to beginning this case study you should:

 * Research basic life history characteristics -- especially growth (length-at-age), reproduction and spawning characteristics, and obligation of migratory patterns -- of Coho Salmon, Rainbow Trout, and Slimy Sculpin.
 A good source is [*Fishes of Wisconsin*](http://digital.library.wisc.edu/1711.dl/EcoNatRes.FishesWI).
-* You should open the Excel file described above and save `Sheet1` as a CSV file.
-Then create a script that reads the CSV file into an object in R and displays the structure and a few rows of the data.frame.
+* You should create a script that reads the CSV file into an object in R and displays the structure and a few rows of the data.frame.

 &nbsp;